SonicStark/SanitizerSymbolizerTool/README.md

 *SanitizerSymbolizerTool* helps to implement this.
 We strip `__sanitizer::SymbolizerTool` and related dependencies from [`compiler-rt`](https://github.com/llvm/llvm-project/tree/main/compiler-rt), and wrapper them as a standalone library.
-After introducing it, the fuzzer can use external individual "tools" that can perform symbolication
-(external llvm-symbolizer, libbacktrace, Windows DbgHelp symbolizer, etc.), with a similar style which implemented in sanitizer runtime.
+After introducing it, the fuzzer can use **external** **individual** "tools" that can perform symbolication by statically analysing target binary (currently, only *llvm-symbolizer*, *atos* and *addr2line* are supported), with a similar style which implemented in sanitizer runtime.

 *SanitizerSymbolizerTool* is under the Apache License v2.0 with LLVM Exceptions (same as [llvm/llvm-project](https://github.com/llvm/llvm-project)).
 See `LICENSE` for more details.